andrejmoltok/Pomodoro_Logger/README.md

-# Pomodoro Recorder
+# Pomodoro Logger

-**Pomodoro Recorder Sheet**
+**Pomodoro Logger Sheet**

-This is a demo project of DOM usage without knowing the DOM properly, to record my pomodoro sessions on a page.
+This is a demo project of DOM usage without knowing the DOM properly, to log my pomodoro sessions on a page.